Charles Grafton Page: Controversy and impact from politics, war, and patents

 Page shifted in his position on the granting of patents.
 As an examiner of patents, he was scrupulous and fair.
 Through his own experience as an inventor and association with other inventors, he allied with their concerns.
-On his resignation from the patent agency, Page used the American Journal of Science as a forum to critique and even lambast the agency and policies which he had upheld for 10 years prior.
-He had played a role in shaping government customs when inside the patent office and now in reshaping the policies from an outside view.
+On his resignation from the patent agency, Page used the journal he founded and edited as a forum to critique and even lambast the agency and policies which he had upheld for 10 years prior.

+Following the example of Samuel Morse, who developed the telegraph to commercial viability through assistance from federal government funds, Page sought a similar level of support for his electromagnetically powered locomotive.
+He found a political ally in Thomas Hart Benton, senator from Missouri.
+Benton's passionate rhetoric on behalf of Page's vision was instrumental in securing unanimous support for a Senate allocation of $20,000 to fund Page's project through the Department of Navy.
+By the end of that year (1849), Page reported to the Navy that he was collaborating on the project with a mechanic, Ari Davis, the brother of Daniel Davis Jr., but had nothing yet to show.
+In print, inventor Thomas Davenport (inventor) challenged the expenditure of public funds on Page's project, claiming that motors he had already invented and built were equal to the task.
+Page defused that objection by publishing a statement about his unique device.

-Page found a political ally in Thomas Hart Benton, senator from Missouri.
-Benton requested funds for Page to develop a warship powered on electromagnetism.
-This petition met with serious opposition in the Senate.
+More troubles ensued for the project.
+Running low on cash, Page asked for more.
+Speaking in the Senate in the summer of 1850, Benton presented Page's attainment of a force an order of magnitude greater than what the same battery had output under his initial trials.
+Benton upped the stakes by requesting funds for Page to develop an electromagnetically powered ship of war.
+This second petition met with serious opposition in the Senate.
 Senator Henry Stuart Foote countered that Page had not proved substantial progress or benefits from his work.
 Senator Jefferson Finis Davis objected to the appropriation of government funds to one inventor, while other inventors such as Thomas Davenport went unsupported.
-Both the US Senate and House nixed any further funds for a Page's project.
+Both the US Senate and House nixed any further funds for Page's project.
+In order to prepare the locomotive for its 1851 trial run, Page went over $6000 into debt.
+In the wake of the failed public test of this locomotive, Page faced a critical press.
+Gaining no assistance from the world of finance, he emerged from the debacle in "desperate straights, financially and emotionally".